maqqe/spectraldeconvolutor9002/README.md

 # spectraldeconvolutor9002

 A small python script that deconvolutes up complex spectrum of up to 3 component spectra.
+Requires Numpy, pandas, and matplotlib.

 The script takes .csv files as input as in